 Hop into the pool

 For the water enthusiasts among you, a lung condition doesn’t mean waving goodbye to the waves.
 Far from it – it’s thought the warmth and high humidity of your local pool can make breathing easier than in other sports.
 A few lengths will not only increase your aerobic fitness but may even help ease asthma symptoms, according to a study in New Zealand’s Sports Medicine journal.2 Other water exercises, such as water aerobics, are good for building your strength.

 That said, for some people with asthma, the chlorine in the water may trigger an asthma attack.
 So, as with all exercise, it’s about what works for you.
 If swimming does float your boat, warming up and down properly can help keep your airways happy.
 Also, remember to take your medicine if your doctor has recommended using it before exercising.

 When you think of exercise equipment, a garden trowel isn’t the first thing that springs to mind.
 But tending your pots, pruning your bushes, and mowing the lawn can all count towards your exercise goals.
-Horticulture has proven physical and mental health benefits, and what’s more, you don’t have to go further than your own front yard.
+Horticulture has proven physical and mental health benefits, and what’s more, you don’t have to go further than your garden.

 And if you’re concerned about asthma triggers in the garden, there’s plenty you can do to help lessen them.
 Checking the pollen count, keeping grass short, and considering organic gardening to avoid exposure to harsh chemicals may all help you on your way.
 Perhaps ask your local garden centre for hypoallergenic plants too.
 Yet, the best prevention is to make sure your asthma is well managed and your action plan up to date.